wso2-attic/ballerina-integrator/README.md

 ```

-- You can verify Kubernetes deployment, service and ingress are running properly, by using following Kubernetes commands.
+- You can verify if Kubernetes deployment, service and ingress are running properly by using following Kubernetes commands.

 ```
    $kubectl get service